mohammadreza-zamani/algorithms/LeetCode/10-Regular-Expression-Matching/README.md

 # 10. Regular Expression Matching

-Given an input string s and a pattern p, implement regular expression matching with support for '.' and '*' where:
+Given an input string (s) and a pattern (p), implement regular expression matching with support for '.' and '*' where:

     * '.'
 Matches any single character.​​​​
     * '*' Matches zero or more of the preceding element.